HighCWu/ControlLoRA/README.md

-# ControlLoRA: A Light Neural Network To Control Stable Diffusion Spatial Inforamation
+# ControlLoRA: A Light Neural Network To Control Stable Diffusion Spatial Information

 By combining the ideas of [lllyasviel/ControlNet](https://github.com/lllyasviel/ControlNet) and [cloneofsimo/lora](https://github.com/cloneofsimo/lora), we can easily fine-tune stable diffusion to achieve the purpose of controlling its spatial information, with ControlLoRA, a simple and small (~7M parameters, ~25M storage space) network.